calmsu/arcs/docs/account.md

 -------------
 There are a few different types of user accounts:

-* Most users are **Researchers**.
-A Researcher may upload, annotate, keyword and flag resources.
+* **Researchers** may upload, annotate, keyword and flag resources.
 Researchers can edit resources they've uploaded and delete annotations they've personally made.

-* A **Sr. Researcher** is a Researcher that can delete any user's annotations and freely edit any resource.
+* **Sr. Researchers** are researchers that can delete any user's annotations and freely edit any resource.

-* At least one person in your organization will be an **Administrator**.
-The Administrator can invite new users to ARCS and change the account type of existing users.
+* **Administrators** can invite new users to ARCS, permanently delete resources, and change the account type of other users.
+There should be at least one administrator in your organization.

 Getting an Account
 ------------------